Most Common Myths Regarding Support, Parenting Time, Custody and the Friend of the Court

 Myth: If I tell something to one person in the government, everyone else in the government who needs to know will find out about it.

 Fact: No. Reporting of information must be done in writing directly to the Friend of the Court office.

 Myth: Even though the order says I must pay child support through the Michigan Child Support Disbursement Unit (MiSDU), I can make support payments directly to my ex without consequences.

-Myth: If I send a letter stating that the other parent and I have reconciled, the Friend of the Court will stop charging child support.
+Myth: If I send a letter stating that the other parent and I have reconciled or our children have gone to primarily live with the other party, the Friend of the Court will stop charging child support.

 Myth: My intercepted tax return will cover the child support so therefore I don’t have to send in this month’s support.